If you’re looking for the best way to store weed so it doesn’t dry out, you’re at the right place.

 If you’re smoking illegaly, never keep your weed in an ashtray or the glovebox, as this is where cops will search first.
 In this instance, you shouldn’t have a lot of weed on you while in transit and I advise you to carry with you only the bare minimum.
 You’re doing something illegal at this point and it’s not smart to store an entire ounce in your car.

 With that in mind, you can put your bud in an airtight bag and then store it in a hidden compartment in your car, without it smelling.
 Depending on your car model, that may be somewhere behind door panels, underneath the steering wheel (my steering wheel has a really neat hole for this that is barely noticeable) or underneath your spare tire.

 If you’re a medical patient, I advise you to keep weed in the packaging it came in and not store it in your car for a long time.

 You will see a lot of weed tips on the internet but the ones on storing weed can be misleading at times.
 Whatever you do, make sure to:

 All of the above can either make your weed moldy or too dry—both of which you want to avoid at all costs.

 To recap once again:

-Store your weed in a dark place at room temperature and make sure to keep it in either an airtight glass container or a cannabis humidor.
+Whether you store weed at home, in a car, or your wife’s makeup closet, always keep it in a dark place at room temperature and make sure to keep it in either an airtight container or a cannabis humidor.